amitjohney/sylvatest/charts/sylva-units/README.md

     kustomization_spec:
       path: ./kustomize-unit/myComponent
     depends_on:
-      - name: my-other-unit  # my-unit will not be deployed before my-other-unit is ready
+      my-other-unit: true  # my-unit will not be deployed before my-other-unit is ready
 ```

 ### Component using a Kustomization defined in another repository